blueyoghurt/wdi5sg-project3/Rails_emails_tutorial.md

 In this article we will walk through a simple app to demonstrate how to send emails through a Rails application with ActionMailer, ActionMailer Preview, and through a third party email service provider such as Gmail or Mailgun.
 We will also demostrate how to use Active Job to send the email with a background processor.

-You can find the code for this tutorial here

 ##Sending Emails Using ActionMailer and Gmail